Edibles vs Smoking Cannabis

 Smoking Duration

-KEY FACTS
+KEY FINDINGS

 Cannabis consumption has never offered more choices.
 Dispensary menus today feature dozens of products — flower, pre-rolls, gummies, chocolates, capsules, tinctures, vape cartridges, and more.
 But two methods consistently dominate consumer conversations and purchasing patterns: smoking flower and eating cannabis edibles.
 Despite delivering the same primary active compounds, they create profoundly different experiences that can be the difference between a relaxing evening and an overwhelming, hours-long anxiety spiral.